nginxinc/bank-of-sirius/README.md

 **Bank of Sirius** is a open source fork of [**Bank of Anthos**](https://github.com/nginxinc/bank-of-anthos).
 This project improves upon **Bank of Anthos** by adding additional telemetry, instrumentation, performance tuning, upgraded libraries, and more.
-The intention is for it to me a more *productionized* example.
+The intention is for it to be a more *productionized* example.

 ## Project